imwally/hashma/README.md

 an OS image from the internet is to also download another file that contains a list of checksums.
-Running a hashing algorithm against the image file will return a string of characters, or a checksum, which should match the one of the checksums found in the list.
+Running a hashing algorithm against the image file will return a string of characters, or a checksum, which should match one of the checksums found in the list.

 ## Usage